Making popcorn for the first time can be intimidating but it really isn't hard. After popping your first batch, you will be the party pro!

 5. While corn is popping, keep front operator doors slightly ajar to prevent fogging.
-Keep hopper door at %u201Cout%u201D position to aid in catching stray popcorn.
+Keep hopper door at "out" position to aid in catching stray popcorn.

 6. Allow corn to pop until popping ceases, usually when 3-4 seconds lapse between pops.
 Then pour remaining popped corn from kettle by rotating handle clockwise 1/3 turn and pulling downward.